Good Night Out Campaign supports licensed spaces of any size through our accreditation programme.

 We know that venues, clubs, bars and pubs are the experts when it comes to what happens on their premises.
 We also know from experience that having an agreed written policy and procedure, just as you would any other risk (e.g. fire, theft) is massively helpful for your staff.

-Don’t worry if you don’t have this!
-We can provide you with best practice policy and procedure and adapt it to your needs.
+We can provide you with best practice policy and procedure so you can adapt it to your needs.

 Whether you are a small local pub or a large scale multi-venue organisation, the set of tools we offer enables staff to get on the same page when it comes to report sexual behaviour on the premises.
 We can also assist with discussions with licensing officers about anti-social behaviour.